yugr/rust-slides/features/cons/fastmath/README.md

 > on stable hinders the use of Rust in some key algorithms for computer vision,
 > robotics and augmented reality applications

+Note that Fortran effectively has fast-math (or at least `-fassociative-math`) by default.

 Rust developers have [clearly rejected](https://github.com/rust-lang/rust/issues/21690#issuecomment-1589427278) global fast math flag.